ngnlang/ngn/README.md

 ```

 ## Threads - Concurrency and Parallelism
-Allows you to do async work while, optionally, continuing to do work in the main thread.
+Allows you to do work while, optionally, continuing to do work in the main thread.
 Threads take a closure with no parameters, but have access to their surrounding scope.
+They also return a channel, if that fits your usecase.

 Standalone threads are risky because as soon as the main program ends, all unfinished threads are killed.
 In the below example, `setData(value)` may never finish.
 ```ngn